GAPP, Inc. is designated by the U.S. Department of State as an authorized sponsor organization of the “Exchange Visitor Program” for:

 Student Exchange Visitor Program

-Students visiting Germany
+Students wishing to visit Germany

-GAPP, Inc. only sponsors visas for teachers from Germany, Austria and Switzerland, who will work for one of the five official German International Schools Abroad in the U.S., or as language advisors (BDUs for ZfA).
+GAPP, Inc. only sponsors visas for teachers from Germany, Austria and Switzerland, who will work for one of the five official German International Schools Abroad in the U.S. or as language advisors (BDUs for ZfA).

 The five German International Schools Abroad in the U.S. are: